Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Cause: Fungi of the genera Trichophyton, and epidermophyton.

-Spread: Direct skin to skin contact with infected person.
+Spread: Direct skin-to-skin contact with an infected person.

 Signs and symptoms: Red, circular ring-shaped patches on the skin along with itching.